daniel3735928559/guppy/README.md

 ## API Reference

-The primarily useful items in the Guppy object are:
+The primary useful items in the Guppy object are:

 * `new Guppy(guppy_div, properties)`: `guppy_div` is either the div
   ID or the actual div object that you want turned into a Guppy editor